EmbarkStudios/tiny-bench/README.md

 Lastly, if you want an even smaller benchmarking library, check out [benchmark-simple](https://github.com/jedisct1/rust-benchmark-simple).

+## Unimplemented

+There is no arg-parsing or bench-matching in this library, so you can't run cargo bench <test-matcher>.
+Instead, the user needs to put different benches into functions, and add/remove those functions from bench main.
+The reason for this is that those libraries are heavy-weight and would likely require some macros to select which benches to run which decreases readability and understandability.

 ## Examples

 ### Getting a hint of what parts of your application take time